VolunteerLiveTeam/VLT-Reddit-Stylesheet/README.md

 ## How It Works

 All the source CSS is in the [sass](https://github.com/VolunteerLiveTeam/VLT-Reddit-Stylesheet/tree/dev/sass) folder.
 Upon a commit to the `dev` branch, Travis CI will build the CSS and apply it to [/r/VolunteerTestTeam](https://reddit.com/r/VolunteerTestTeam).
-Upon a pull request to `master`, Travis will build the pull request to [/r/VolunteerPublishTeam](https://reddit.com/r/VolunteerPublishTeam) as a final test.
 Then, when the PR is merged, Travis will build and apply it to [/r/VolunteerLiveTeam](https://reddit.com/r/VolunteerLiveTeam).

 ## License